Andrew-Blakemore/Andrew-Blakemore.github.io/_pages/keegan-itinerary/iceland-revised.md

 <br>

       <p>
-        I was also struck by the engineer’s awareness of the ethical tensions around reimbursement.
+        I was also intrigued by the engineer’s awareness of the ethical tensions around reimbursement.
 We discussed how financial incentives within a payment system might influence component selection, and what happens when those incentives do not align neatly with a patient’s needs.
 I would need a much fuller understanding of costs and reimbursement to assess that tension myself, but still, I was surprised to hear the issue raised by someone working in product development.
 I left wondering how manufacturers account for these pressures in the way they design and market devices, and where their ability to influence the outcome ends.
       </p>

       <p>